 As a whole, I typically stay away from Starbucks in the park as they are busier than other spots and I don’t care for coffee.
 The one in Hollywood Studios is enjoyable though.
 Named Trolley Car Cafe, this Starbucks has a nice aesthetic and has a few unique treats.
 While this blog would never do something so unhealthy 😉 we wouldn’t judge anyone who gets a cupcake for breakfast here.
 I’m a big fan of the Fruit Tart at this spot.
 That’s healthy because it has fruit on it!

 Sunset Boulevard packs quite a punch with two of Disney World’s better thrill rides.
 Be sure not to miss either of them!

 First look at Galaxy’s Edge

 Our first planned trip inside Hollywood Studios’ most immersive land comes mid-morning after letting the chaos of the rope drop crowds clear out.
 Keep an eye on Smuggler’s Run wait times and if it’s under 30 minutes then hopping in line is a good way to go.
+You can also use the single-rider line!
 If not, this plan has you back here in the evening and the line will likely be shorter.